 Tharisa’s core strategy is to GENERATE VALUE BY BECOMING A GLOBALLY SIGNIFICANT, LOW‑COST PRODUCER OF STRATEGIC COMMODITIES that are required to deliver a sustainable future.

-We help to meet global demand for our products using an integrated model for mining, processing, marketing, sales and logistics operations, which we believe adds maximum value to the commodities we mine.
+We help to meet global demand for our products using an integrated model of mining, processing, beneficiation, marketing, sales, and logistics operations, which we believe adds maximum value to the commodities we mine.

 Tharisa seeks to grow and expand its business by investing in operations or projects which demonstrate opportunities for value accretion.
 The Group proactively seeks out investment or acquisition opportunities in strategic commodities and in countries offering geographic diversity.

 The Group gives preference to opportunities to develop large scale and low-cost projects that are in, or close to production.
 Such opportunities must meet Tharisa’s stringent investment criteria, including a minimum return on investment of 25%.